kishan/django-base/README.md

 # django-base

-This is base Django project to help kickstart new webapp.
+This is base Django project to help kickstart a new webapp.
+It has a simple Django project set up without any apps.

 ## How to Setup Project